rht-labs/tech-exercise/docs/2-attack-of-the-pipelines/3b-tekton.md

 ![uj-and-tekkers](./images/uj-and-tekkers.png)

-7. With our piplines definitions sync'd to the cluster (thanks ArgoCD 🐙👏) and our codebase forked, we can now add the webhook to GitLab `pet-battle-api` project.
+7. With our pipelines definitions sync'd to the cluster (thanks Argo CD 🐙👏) and our codebase forked, we can now add the webhook to GitLab `pet-battle-api` project.
 First, grab the URL we're going to invoke to trigger the pipeline:

 ```bash
 echo https://$(oc -n ${TEAM_NAME}-ci-cd get route webhook --template='{{ .spec.host }}')